 It was said of Smith in 1995 by Mr. Allan Temko, author and Pulitzer Prize winning architectural critic for The San Francisco Chronicle, “When one sees his work in California and elsewhere, perfectly at home in different terrains, it is clear that he is not primarily a regional architect, but a far reaching designer of national and even international outlook, including a long glance at Japan, who responds to the needs of specific sites and communities with rare sensitivity and grace.”

 Smith did his undergraduate studies in architecture at the University of Utah from 1949 to 1953, where he returned to teach design from 1964 to 1967.
 Since then he has maintained his interest in academics by teaching and lecturing at various colleges and universities nationally, while maintaining an active architectural practice.
-He was named Distinguished Practitioner Fellow at the University of Utah Center for Architectural Studies in 1995 and Affiliate Professor of Architecture at the University of Idaho in 1999, where he teaches periodically.
+He was named Distinguished Practitioner Fellow at the University of Utah Center for Architectural Studies in 1995 and Affiliate Professor of Architecture at the University of Idaho in 1999.
 He has recently returned to full time practice after retiring from Montana State University School of Architecture where he was a full time teaching professor from 2006 to 2020.

 Through the years, The American Institute of Architects, The American Society of Landscape Architects and other institutions have recognized Dr. Smith for his achievements with more than thirty design awards.
 His work has been published in journals, magazines, films and books, including Time Magazine; Architectural Record; Architectural Forum; Process Architecture; Dan Kiley, America’s Master Landscape Architect; The Mountain House; Kidder-Parker; Design for Mountain Communities; Designing Idaho; American Ski Resorts, Architecture, Style, Experience.